blockdeep/libro/src/high/Properly_Setup_XCM_Barrier.md

 );
 ```

+This configuration allows overly permissive unpaid execution, exposing the system to abuse and unauthorized access.

 ## Best practice

-Properly identify each relevant case, aiming to be as restrictive as possible while also requiring explicit
-authorization for unpaid execution when necessary.
+Properly identify each relevant case, aiming to be as restrictive as possible while also requiring explicit authorization for unpaid execution when necessary:

 ```rust
 pub type Barrier = (